Game Time Tablescape was compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 I made the pom poms by cutting a large square from a paper tablecloth I had tucked away in my linen closet.
 Then, I cut the square into strips being careful not to cut through the ends.

-I rolled it up, secured the non-cut end with rubber bands.
+I rolled it up, and secured the non-cut end with rubber bands.
 Instant poms!

 The “meat” of the party includes wings from a local restaurant and freshly baked DiGiorno Cheese Stuffed Crust Pepperoni Pizza straight from my oven.